About the VEP

 During this initial five week period, selected delegates will participate in a self-study

-curriculum developed by UTC College of Business.
-This will include reading materials
+curriculum developed by Gary W. Rollins College of Business.
+This will include reading

-and an online assessment module moderated by our entrepreneurship faculty.
-This phase
+materials and an online assessment module moderated by our entrepreneurship faculty.

-will enable delegates to work on the further development of their business concepts
+This phase will enable delegates to work on the further development of their business

-and prepare for the on-campus boot camp experience in July 2016.
-Those with existing
+concepts and prepare for the on-campus boot camp experience in July 2018.
+Those with

 VEP Phase II: VEP Boot Camp

 Like a military boot camp, this eight-day residency at the UTC Campus in Chattanooga,

 TN is intense, rigorous and demanding.
 It is an opportunity for hands-on learning